lettymoon/Caesar-cipher-in-Go/README.md

 -e (encrypt) encrypt the message
 -d (decrypt) decrypt the message
--k (key) key that will be used to encrypt and decrypt the message, if not selected, key 13 will be used as default -m (message) message that will be encrypted
+-k (key) key that will be used to encrypt and decrypt the message, if not selected, key 13 will be used as default -m (message) message that will be encrypted or decrypted
 ```